DNA-Rendering/DNA-Rendering/README.md

 Along with the dataset, we provide a large-scale and quantitative benchmark in full-scale, with multiple tasks to evaluate the existing progress of novel view synthesis, novel pose animation synthesis, and novel identity rendering methods.
 In this manuscript, we describe our DNA-Rendering effort as a revealing of new observations, challenges, and future directions to human-centric rendering.
 The dataset and code for data processing and benchmarking are publicly available at https://dna-rendering.github.io/ .* <br>

 ## Updates
+- 2024.03.08: Data metioned in [4K4D](https://zju3dv.github.io/4k4d/) is released!
+  > It is **NOT** part of the official DNA-Rendering dataset, we released for fair comparison in the research community.
 - 2023.10.28: :fire::fire::fire:**[Data Part2](https://dna-rendering.github.io/inner-download.html) is fully released!**:fire::fire::fire:
 - 2023.09.28: 🍮🍮🍮Data Part2🍮🍮🍮 is released!
 - 2023.08.31: :fire::fire::fire:**[Data Part1](https://dna-rendering.github.io/inner-download.html) is fully released!**:fire::fire::fire: Except the raw RGB data and annotations, we also provide additional depth data!